Bahren Shaari

-Bahren Shaari was the chief executive officer of Bank of Singapore, a position he had held from February 2015 to 31 December 2022.
-Under his leadership, the bank's reach has expanded around the world and has offices in Singapore, Europe, Dubai and Hong Kong.
+Bahren Shaari is a Singaporean business executive who served as the chief executive officer of Bank of Singapore between 2015 and 2022.
+Under his leadership, the bank's reach has expanded around the world and has offices in Singapore, Europe, Dubai, and Hong Kong.

-Bahren was also touted to be a potential candidate from the private sector for Singapore Presidential Elections in 2017 by a number of Singapore media, following the changes in the eligibility criteria for elected president.
-He declined to not participate for the Singapore Presidential Elections in 2017.
+Bahren was also touted to be a potential candidate from the private sector for the 2017 presidential election by a number of Singaporean media, following the changes in the eligibility criteria for elected president.
+He declined to participate for the 2017 presidential election.

 Early life and education

 Bahren was born and educated in Singapore.
 He studied in Sembawang Primary School, Ahmad Ibrahim Secondary School and Hwa Chong Junior College.
 He graduated from the National University of Singapore with a bachelor's degree in Accountancy.